HomeStock MarketHow to Select Low Risk High Return Stocks in Equity Market?

 B = Beta of the stock

-rf = Risk free return
+rf = Risk-free return

-rm= return on efficient market portfolio
+rm= return on the efficient market portfolio

-We can compute the expected return of a stock in this CAPM example: risk free return is 8%, the beta (risk measure) of the stock is 2 and the expected market return over the period is 10%, the stock is expected to return 12% (8%+2(10%-8%)).
+We can compute the expected return of a stock in this CAPM example: risk-free return is 8%, the beta (risk measure) of the stock is 2 and the expected market return over the period is 10%, the stock is expected to return 12% (8%+2(10%-8%)).

-Beta is just one measure to identify low risk high return stock, while selecting stock one should carefully consider company fundamentals, core business and past return that will give you a much better picture of the potential long-term risk.
+Beta is just one measure to identify low-risk high return stock, while selecting stock one should carefully consider company fundamentals, core business, and past return that will give you a much better picture of the potential long-term risk.

 Shitanshu Kapadia

 Hi, I am Shitanshu founder of moneyexcel.com.
 I am engaged in blogging & Digital Marketing for 10 years.
 The purpose of this blog is to share my experience, knowledge and help people in managing money.
 Please note that the views expressed on this Blog are clarifications meant for reference and guidance of the readers to explore further on the topics.
-These should not be construed as investment advice or legal opinion.
-We do not offer any stock tips, investment, insurance or finance product related advice.
+These should not be construed as investment , tax, financial advice or legal opinion.
 Please consult a qualified financial planner and do your own due diligence before making any investment decision.